rads30/rads30/README.md

 ## About Me
 Driven by curiosity and fueled by a passion for engineering, I thrive on solving complex, real-world problems.
 As a quick starter, I excel at turning challenges into opportunities and delivering innovative solutions.

-I'm an experienced IT professional specializing in software engineering and data analytics.I am currently based in  Worcester and on H4 EAD (No need Sponsorship).
+I'm an experienced IT professional specializing in software engineering and data analytics.
 Currently contributing to innovative projects, leveraging system programming, data analytics, and design thinking to deliver high-quality solutions across diverse domains.

 ## 🔧 Technologies & Tools